 Financial management at Daimler consists of capital structure management, cash and liquidity management, pension asset management, market-price risk management (foreign exchange rates, interest rates, commodity prices) and credit and financial country risk management.
 Worldwide financial management is performed within the framework of legal requirements consistently for all Group entities by Treasury.
 Financial management operates within a framework of guidelines, limits and benchmarks, and on the operational level is organizationally separate from other financial functions such as settlement, financial controlling, reporting and accounting.

 Capital structure management designs the capital structure for the Group and its subsidiaries.
 Decisions regarding the capitalization of financial services companies – as well as production, sales and financing companies – are based on the principles of cost-optimized and risk-optimized liquidity and capital resources.
-In addition, it is necessary to comply with restrictions on capital transactions and on the transfer of capital and currencies.
+We also take care that restrictions on capital transactions and on the transfer of capital and currencies are complied with.

 Cash management determines the Group’s cash requirements and surpluses.
 Via cash-pooling procedures, liquidity is centrally concentrated on bank accounts of Daimler in various currencies.
 Most of the payments between Group companies are made via internal clearing accounts, so that the number of external cash flows is reduced to a minimum.
 Daimler has established standardized processes and systems to manage its bank accounts and internal cash-clearing accounts, and to execute automated payment transactions.

-Management of market price risks aims to minimize the impact of fluctuations in foreign exchange rates, interest rates and commodity prices on the results of the divisions and the Group.
+Management of market price risks aims to minimize the impact of fluctuations in foreign exchange rates, interest rates and commodity prices on the earnings of the divisions and the Group.
 The Group’s overall exposure to these market-price risks is determined to provide a basis for hedging decisions, which include the definition of hedging volumes and corresponding periods, as well as the selection of hedging instruments.
-Decisions regarding the management of risks resulting from fluctuations in foreign exchange rates and commodity prices, as well as decisions on asset/liability management (liquidity and interest rates), are regularly made by the relevant committees.
+Starting i

 The risk volume that is subject to credit risk management includes all of Daimler’s worldwide creditor positions with financial institutions, issuers of securities, and customers in the financial services business and the automotive business.
 Credit risks with financial institutions and issuers of securities arise primarily from investments executed as part of our liquidity management and from trading in derivative financial instruments.
 The management of these credit risks is mainly based on an internal limit system that reflects the creditworthiness of the respective financial institution or issuer.
 The credit risk with customers of our automotive business relates to contracted dealerships and general agencies, other corporate customers and retail customers.
 In connection with the export business, general agencies that according to our creditworthiness analyses are not sufficiently creditworthy are generally required to provide collateral such as first-class bank guarantees.
 The credit risk with end-customers in the financial services business is managed by Daimler Financial Services on the basis of a standardized risk management process.
 In this process, minimum requirements are defined for the sales-financing and leasing business and standards are set for credit processes as well as for the identification, measurement and management of risks.
 Key elements for the management of credit risks are appropriate creditworthiness assessments, supported by statistical risk-classification methods, as well as structured portfolio analysis and portfolio monitoring.

 Financial country risk management includes various aspects: the risk from investments in subsidiaries and joint ventures, the risk from the cross-border financing of Group companies in risk countries, and the risk from direct sales to customers in those countries.
 Daimler has an internal rating system that divides all countries in which it operates into risk categories.
-With equity capital transactions in risk countries, the Group hedges against political risks with the use of investment protection insurance such as the German government’s investment guarantees.
-Risks from cross-border receivables are partially protected with the use of export credit insurance, letters of credit and bank guarantees in favor of Daimler AG.
-In addition, a committee sets and restricts the level of hard-currency credits granted to financial services companies in risk countries.
+With equity capital transactions of considerable size in risk countries, the Group generally hedges against political risks with the use of investment protection insurance such as the German government’s investment guarantees.
+Risks from cross-border receivables are partially protected with the use of export credit insurance, letters of credit and bank guarantees in favor of